getodk/docs/odk2-src/survey-sample-app-install.rst

       :alt: Survey Setting Button
       :class: device-screen-vertical

-  2. Select Settings -> Server Settings
+  2. Select Settings -> Server Settings (more info on setting up your server can be found here: :ref:`services-managing-server-config`)

     - Set your :guilabel:`Server URL` to :file:`https://opendatakit-2.appspot.com`.